National Managed Pollinator Protection Plans Working Group

 Managed Pollinator Protection Plans (MP3) Working Group

 State and tribal managed pollinator protection plans (MP3s) are designed to protect managed pollinators from pesticides.
 Managed Pollinator Protection Plans (MP3) Working Group members create and implement MP3s and programs that support pollinator health.
-Our group includes Extension Educators, Apiary Inspectors, Pesticide Safety Educators, and professionals from departments of agriculture.
-We meet monthly to learn about the work others are doing related to MP3s, share resources, and collaborate on projects that provide pollinator education and resources to pesticide applicators.
+The working group includes Extension educators, researchers, pesticide safety educators, apiary inspectors, and other professionals from departments of agriculture.
+The group meets monthly to learn about the work others are doing related to MP3s, share resources, and collaborate on projects that provide pollinator education and resources to pesticide applicators.

 Pollinator Presentation for Pesticide Applicator Recertification Credit Clinics